isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

     ],
     ...

-One can do the opposite i.e. setting only the "reject-commands" list.
+It is also possible to do the opposite, i.e. to set only the "reject-commands" list:

 .. code-block:: javascript